EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * CUTSCENES: Not a thing; I don't want anything too complex, maybe some "slideshow" style presentation is good enough, i guess?
 * INGAME TEXTS: Not a thing yet; Like story segments, instructions/tips, "lore" etc.
 * INGAME GALLERY: Not a thing yet; Because if i figure out basic cutscenes, maybe an art gallery would be neat.
+* COLLECTABLES: Not a real thing; Special objects to be collected for fun is something i'd like to try, like "lore texts" or art gallery stuff.
 * NICE VISUALS: Not a thing; It's not just about pretty visuals for the sake of it, things like feedback could be important.
 * UNIMPORTANT INTERACTIONS BETWEEN MAIN CHARACTERS: Not a thing; One of those nice little touches like getting the siblings to play a game or read a book etc.
 * SOUND/MUSIC: Nothing except for a basic sound for an object in the game; I do not want voice acting at all, at least.